Get Your Music on Amazon!

 Film Review

 Speechlessness and slight bewilderment were partly my first impressions of the this movie.
-When I compare 1996's Mission: Impossible with 2000's Mission: Impossible 2 or more widely known as M:I 2, I can't help but notice that there are little to no similarities.
-Of course you have Cruise's character return with Rhames' character, and the high-tech stealthy break-ins, but that is where all similarities end.
-The music went from the professional and slick from the genius of composer Danny Elfman to the odd composing of the usually excellent, Hanz Zimmer.
+When I compare 1996's Mission: Impossible with 2000's Mission: Impossible 2, or more widely known as M:I 2, I can't help but notice that there are little to no similarities.
+Of course you have Tom Cruise's character return with Ving Rhames' character, and the high-tech stealthy break-ins, but that is where all similarities end.
+The music went from the professional and slick from genius composer Danny Elfman to the odd composing of the usually excellent Hanz Zimmer.
 Although it didn't really seem out of place (except for the occasionally annoying female hums and moans), the music had more of an "MTV" music video feel than the theatrical feel of the first film.
 In fact, M:I 2 could probably be best compared to one feature-length music video concept.

 Like the first one, but maybe more so in this one, there's a lot of violence and intense sequences.
 In one bloodless scene, the villain roughs up his friend and threatens his pinky finger with a cigar cutter.
-While although we see the pinky in the object and the intensity of the matter, no cutting action or blood is scene, however, he does apparently lose the very tip in which we see him scream and later have his finger bandaged.
-We also see Hunt get his face cut with some blood and at the end, a character is shown being shot and we see some bloody holes in his clothing.
+While although we see the pinky in the object and the intensity of the matter, no detailed cutting action or blood is scene, however, he does apparently lose the very tip in which we see him scream and later have his finger bandaged.
+We also see Hunt get his face cut with some blood and at the end, a character is shown being shot and we see some bloody holes in their clothing.
 Bullets fly in this film and we often see people getting shot with bloodless results.
 But there are also a lot of explosions and crashes.

 - John DiBiase, (reviewed: 5/24/00)